050. Goodbye Sailor - Written by Andrew Payne #5.1

 Story: When Arthur lands a deal to purchase a large amount of smuggled tobacco, he sends Terry and Arnie off to the coast to meet a Commander Hawksly to collect it.
 As usual, Arthur has not put Terry entirely in the picture.
 Meanwhile back on the manor, Chisholm and Jones are in hot pursuit of stolen football boots, stolen from a close friend of their Chief Superintendent and throughout the course of their investigations have become aware that Arthur is involved.
 When Terry discovers the tobacco is illegal and that the police are on to Arthur and Hawksly's plan, he decides to throw the whole lot overboard only to collect it later once it has washed up on the shore.

-Bloopers: Listen carefully to Larry Patel, the newsagent owner at the start of this episode, his voice has clearly been dubbed over at a later stage.
+Bloopers: Listen carefully to Larry Patel, the newsagent owner at the start of this episode.
+His voice has clearly been redubbed at a later stage.

 #5.1 Episode Locations

 051. What Makes Shamy Run? - Written by Leon Griffiths #5.2

 First Broadcast in the UK: 12th September 1984